 The meetings are open to the public.

-The Cemeteries and Publications Committees of the Historical Commission will meet at 7:00 p.m. on the same date at the same location.
+The Publications Committee of the Historical Commission will meet at 7:00 p.m. on the same date at the same location.

 The Agenda is usually posted five days before the meeting.

 Click here to view approved briefs and resolutions and to listen to audio recordings from previous meetings.

 Click here for member contact information.